dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

   * Pre-sale : Founders sell their altcoins to get a stash of Bitcoin or fiat.
   * Proof of burn : Destroy 1 BTC to earn 1 unit of altcoin.
 A lot of risk because you can lose all your BTC.
   * Grandfathered in : If you own 1 BTC, you get 1 altcoin.
 No risk of losing BTC.
+  * Using BTC as reserve : 1 BTC held in escrow.
+If altcoin dies, you can get the 1 BTC back from the escrow.
   * Airdrop : Give altcoins to a group or community.
 * Auroracoin :
   * Airdrop to citizens of Iceland.